madajee/demo-mcp-server-client-implementation/README.md

 cd client | npm install | npm run start:client
 It should start the chat session in the terminal.

+# Server
+cd server | npm install | npx tsc (This will create a server.js file in the dist folder which is used in the client to establish an MCP connection between server and client).

 # Testing
 1. Open 2 terminal windows | Start the chat session as client in one window | Start the service as an express serverice app

 2. Try with utterance: "Write a one-sentence bedtime story about a unicorn."  and you should see a response from OpenAI LLM in the terminal window.

+3. Try with utterance: How is the weather in Chicago.
+It should call a get-weather tool listed in the MCP server.